geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Himself restor'd to native form he view'd.

 " That glass," said Ariel, " framed by magic charms,
-" Reflects substantial and ethereal forms ;
+" Reflects substantial and ethereal forms;
 " No nice disguise the real shape conceals,
 " Its power the bosom's inmost thoughts reveals.
 " And when, absorb'd in rays of solar light,